Schutzstaffel: Campaign in the Balkans

 In April 1941, the German Army invaded Yugoslavia and Greece.
 The LSSAH and Das Reich were attached to separate army Panzer corps.
-Fritz Klingenberg, a company commander in the Das Reich, led his men across Yugoslavia to the capital, Belgrade, where a small group in the vanguard accepted the surrender of the city on 13 April.
+Fritz Klingenberg, a company commander in the Das Reich division, led his men across Yugoslavia to the capital, Belgrade, where a small group in the vanguard accepted the surrender of the city on 13 April.
 A few days later Yugoslavia surrendered.
 SS police units immediately began taking hostages and carrying out reprisals, a practice that became common.
 In some cases, they were joined by the Wehrmacht.
 Similar to Poland, the war policies of the Nazis in the Balkans resulted in brutal occupation and racist mass murder.
 Serbia became the second country (after Estonia) declared Judenfrei (free of Jews).

-In Greece, the Wehrmacht and Waffen-SS encountered resistance from the British Expeditionary Force (BEF) and Greek Army.
+In Greece, the Wehrmacht and Waffen-SS encountered resistance from the British Expeditionary Force (BEF) and the Greek Army.
 The fighting was intensified by the mountainous terrain, with its heavily defended narrow passes.
 The LSSAH was at the forefront of the German push.
 The BEF evacuated by sea to Crete, but had to flee again in late May when the Germans arrived.
 Like Yugoslavia, the conquest of Greece brought its Jews into danger, as the Nazis immediately took a variety of measures against them.
-Initially confined in ghettos, most were transported to Auschwitz concentration camp in March 1943, where they were killed in the gas chambers on arrival.
-Of Greece's 80,000 Jews, only 20 percent survived the war.
+Initially confined in ghettos, most were transported to Auschwitz concentration camp in March 1943, where they were murdered in the gas chambers on arrival.
+Of Greece's 80,000 Jews, only 20 per cent survived the war.